 What to see and do in October

-October is a month full of wonderful wildlife spectacles, with golden woodlands, migrating birds, fascinating fungi and a whole range of autumnal events for the whole family to enjoy!
-Here are some of our top recommendations for what to see and do across our region this month.
+October is a month full of wildlife spectacles, with golden woodlands, migrating birds, fascinating fungi and a whole range of autumnal events taking place!
+Here are some of our top things to see and do this month.

 October is here!
 Wrap up warm and explore colourful woodlands, get spooky this half term, or go in search of autumnal wildlife sights at our nature reserves and beyond - here are just a few of our recommendations for your calendar this month.